tarasis/tarasis.net/src/_drafts/terminal-colors.md

 tags:
 - programming
 category: programming
+eleventyExcludeFromCollections: true

 ---

 Color ...
 I have a problem ...

 Or Colour if you're from the UK and associated territories.

 Seriously, I legitimately have a problem.
 I need color when I am working with source code, the terminal or when I am reading computer books (like images, or source code).